 If you’ve had difficulty getting finance in the past, and you don’t want a secured loan, there are alternatives:

 If you have savings, it might make sense to use these funds instead of taking out a loan with interest.

 A ‘bad credit’ credit card could help you rebuild your credit history - if you pay on time, every time.
 But these cards usually come with a lower limit and a higher interest rate than high-street credit cards.

 You could consider a bad credit loan, as you’re likely to be accepted - even if you have a poor credit history.
 You could increase your credit score if you make all your monthly loan payments on time, every time.
 But again, it’ll probably cost you more interest compared to a loan from a high-street lender.

 4. Balance or money transfer cards

-If you want to consolidate your debts, you could consider either a balance or money transfer card.
+If you want to consolidate your debts and move to a lower interest rate, you could consider either a balance or money transfer card.